topherhunt/cheatsheets/elixir/phoenix.md

   *  Warning: If you misspell a field in a validation macro, *it will silently skip that field*.
 Ensure test coverage of all validations.

   * Warning: `*_constraint` functions simply catch db-layer constraint errors and convert them to friendly object validation error messages; if you haven't added the corresponding db-layer constraint, these functions will have no effect.

-Associations:

-  * You must explicitly preload associations.
-No lazy loading like in Rails.

-  * Preload an association at query time:
-    `Ecto.Query.preload(query, :videos)`

-  * Load an assoc (onto the parent struct) after query time:
-    `Repo.preload(user, :videos)`

-  * Load the associated data and return it as a list (not on the parent struct):
-    `Ecto.assoc(user, :videos)`

-  * Fetching nested associations is easy: `Ecto.assoc(post, [:comments, :author]`

 Migrations: